 Relax at an Isolated Beach

-The beautiful beaches on southern Crete offer plenty of opportunities to leave the chaotic northern coast behind, and they are great for relaxing and games on the beach.
+The beautiful beaches in southern Crete offer plenty of opportunities to leave the chaotic northern coast behind, and they are great for relaxing and games on the beach.

-Not far from Matala, the beautiful beach of Kamilari is one great child-friendly beach that I always recommend to visitors to explore while spending time in Matala.
+Not far from Matala, the beautiful beach of Kamilari village is a great place to stay, it is close to Kalamaki, a great child-friendly beach that I always recommend to visitors to explore while spending time in Matala.

-More details about this and other beaches on southern Crete here.
+You will find more details about this and other beaches in southern Crete here.

 Have Fun Discovering the Street Art in Heraklion with Children